 - have or had bleeding problems

-- are breast-feeding or plan to breast-feed.
-Some Cymbalta may pass into your breast milk.
+- are breastfeeding or plan to breastfeed.
+Cymbalta can pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby while taking Cymbalta.

-If you take Cymbalta, you should not take any other medicines that contain duloxetine.
+Do not take Cymbalta with any other medicine that contain duloxetine.

 How should I take Cymbalta?

-- Take Cymbalta exactly as prescribed.
+- Take Cymbalta exactly as your healthcare provider tells you to take it.
 Your healthcare provider may need to change the dose of Cymbalta until it is the right dose for you.

 - Cymbalta may be taken with or without food.